dougeby/IntuneDocs/intune-user-help/enroll-device-android-microsoft-intune-app.md

 > The Android version or device manufacturer might require you to complete additional steps that aren't covered in this procedure.
 The colors and text you see in the screenshots might also appear different on your device.

 1. Turn on your new or factory-reset device.
 2. On the **Welcome** screen, select your language.
-    a.
-If you've been instructed to enroll with a QR code or NFC, follow the step that matches the method:
+If you've been instructed to enroll with a QR code or NFC, follow the step below that matches the method.
      * NFC: Tap your NFC-supported device against a programmer device to connect to your organization's network.
 Follow the onscreen prompts.
 When you reach the screen for Chrome's Terms of Service, continue to step 5.

       * QR code: Complete the steps in [QR code enrollment](#qr-code-enrollment).

-    b.
       If you've been instructed to use another method, continue to step 3.

 1. Connect to Wi-Fi and tap **NEXT**.
 Follow the step that matches your enrollment method.